GeorgePetre11/CyberEdPlatform/code/README.md

 ## Key Features

-- ✅ Simplified version focusing only on design patterns
+- Simplified version focusing only on design patterns
-- ✅ Uses H2 in-memory database (no external DB needed)
+- Uses H2 in-memory database (no external DB needed)
-- ✅ All 6 patterns fully functional and demonstrable
+- All 6 patterns fully functional and demonstrable
-- ✅ Minimal UI for testing each pattern
+- Minimal UI for testing each pattern
-- ✅ Automatic data seeding at startup
+- Automatic data seeding at startup
-- ✅ Complete authentication and authorization
+- Complete authentication and authorization

-## Educational Notes

-Each pattern is clearly documented in the code with comments explaining:
-- **What** the pattern does
-- **Why** it's used
-- **How** it works
-- **Benefits** it provides

-Look for `// PATTERN:` comments throughout the codebase.